 Conversely, unless your ewes are in a less than optimum condition (BCS < 3), they only need to be on a maintenance diet right up until scanning.
 In fact, too much condition on pregnant ewes early on can cause difficulties during lambing.

-If you’re looking to maximise production and efficiency this spring below are a few recommendations that may assist in getting the most out of your feed at the lowest cost.
+If you’re looking to maximise production and efficiency this spring, below are a few recommendations that may assist in getting the most out of your feed at the lowest cost.

-Set a growth target
+1. Set a growth target

-Understand livestock requirements
+2. Understand livestock requirements

 Lambs 25kg to 40kg require a balanced diet consisting of 16% CP and as much energy you can get into them as possible.
 Lambs less than 25kg require higher CP% and lambs greater than 40kg require 14% CP.
-Livestock also require balanced levels of essential minerals, vitamins and trace elements, with balance levels of Mg, Na and Ca important for growth.
+Livestock also require balanced levels of essential minerals, vitamins and trace elements, with balanced levels of Mg, Na and Ca important for growth.

-Know the value of your pasture
+3. Know the value of your pasture

 The two main factors to assess are quality and quantity.
 Although the value of pasture can change, it is beneficial to periodically test pasture samples to make sure your animals are getting the right amount of nutrition.
 Pastures begin to mature in late spring, if the value of the pasture drops, back-fill the diet with energy (barley) and protein where required.